Hritik95/Update-Profile-Photo/README.md

 # Update Profile Photo

 Change profile photo from local file using Javascript.
+Click to see -> https://hritik95.github.io/Update-Profile-Photo/

 ## Language Used